smartmeio/arancino-daemon/docs/GETTINGSTARTED.md

 after that, please follow the steps listed above to install the module.

 ### Environmental Variables
-Arancino Module sets up 4 environmental variables during installation.
+Arancino Daemon sets up 4 environmental variables during installation.
 Some of they referes to Arancino OS file system.
 These variables are setted up by systemd arancino service:

 ```ini
 ARANCINO=/etc/arancino